nhrrob/laravel-8-get-started-project/README.md

 - Spatie Laravel Permission
 - Role and Permission Seeder
 - Admin file structure
+- Role Crud (Web and Api)
+- Permission Crud (Web and Api)
+- User Crud (Web and Api)
+- Product Crud (Web and Api - Frontend and Backend)
+- Permission Assigning to Role

 This app created to help developers to get started with their laravel applications.